Datafree Terms and Conditions of Use

 - You indemnify and hold harmless, Datafree and its related bodies corporate, and each of their respective, employees, officers, directors, agents, contractors, advisers and representatives (each, a “Datafree Indemnified Party”) from and against all claims, liabilities, losses, damages, costs and expenses incurred by any of them in connection with:

 - Limitation of liability

-- Neither Datafree nor any of its related bodies corporate be liable to you for any damages, including lost profits or consequential, special, punitive, indirect, or incidental damages relating to, arising out of, or in any way in connection with the use of the Services.
+- Neither Datafree nor any of its related bodies corporate be liable to you or any End User for any damages, including lost profits or consequential, special, punitive, indirect, or incidental damages relating to, arising out of, or in any way in connection with the use of the Services.